merilynk/UCSC-CSE-13S-Spring-2021/asgn6/README.md

 ```

 ## Scan-Build Errors
-Program passes scan-build with no bugs but with a couple of errors that do not affect the funning of the program.
+Program passes scan-build with no bugs but with a couple of errors that do not affect the running of the program.